dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2443: Death penalty debates invoke human rights concerns.
+### T2443: Some view the death penalty as a human rights violation with risks of wrongful executions.

 |Support|
 |---|